-Elves love to go skating.
+Elves love to go to a skating party.
 I think it is because they love the hot chocolate that Mrs. Claus always makes for them.
 You know, the kind with the fancy imported marshmallows!
 Yum!
 It always smells and tastes so good after you play outside in the cold.

 Would you like to hear about one of the first times the elves had a skating party?